Example pattern

 Solution → Resources

-Verification uses what was built to assess and improve the process that built it.
-A strong Verifier turns output into learning.
+Verification assesses what was built and how it was built.
+A strong verifier turns output into learning.
 Defects become signals, not failures.
-The risk: verification loops can delay release indefinitely.
+The risk: more verification means more delay.

 Validation